rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 he/she/it_PRON-PERS-3SG.NOM

 <pgNo>50</pgNo>
-50

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 In table (2.2) it will be noted that the 3SG personal pronoun appears in both line 3 and line 10.
 The upper-case form of this personal pronoun in line (10) indicates that the word